Rapporteur judge: Status

-Unlike law clerks in United States Supreme Court serving one to two years for life tenured Justices, Rapporteur Judges in South Korea serve ten-year renewable terms up to mandatory retirement age of 60 according to article 19(7) of Constitutional Court Act, while Justices in Constitutional Court of Korea serve only six-year renewable terms under article 112(1) of Constitution.
-Since Justices never renewed their term as custom to defend independence of the Court, actual influence of Rapporteur Judges on decision of the Court is rather more substantial than law clerks in common law countries.
-As South Korean legal system has tradition of civil law, Rapporteur Judge's role is rather more like conseillers référendaires in French Cour de Cassation, where judicial assistants are originally magistrats as lower court judges themselves, yet serving as référendaires for up to ten-years to assist conseillers who are Justices in the Cour.
+Unlike law clerks in the United States Supreme Court who serve one to two years for life tenured justices, rapporteur judges in South Korea serve ten-year renewable terms up to mandatory retirement age of 60 according to article 19(7) of Constitutional Court Act, while justices in the Constitutional Court of Korea serve only six-year renewable terms under article 112(1) of Constitution.
+Since justices never renew their term as custom to defend independence of the court, the actual influence of rapporteur judges on the decisions of the court is rather more substantial than law clerks in common-law countries.
+As the South Korean legal system follows the civil-law tradition, the rapporteur judge's role is rather more like conseillers référendaires in the French Cour de Cassation, where judicial assistants are originally magistrats as lower court judges themselves, yet serving as référendaires for up to ten-years to assist conseillers who are justices in the cour.

-This dual status can be also found when lower ordinary court Judges are seconded to Constitutional Court as Rapporteur Judges under article 19(10) of the Act.
-For example, Yoo Nam-seok who is 7th President of the Constitutional Court of Korea served as Rapporteur Judge for several times before appointed to the President, as seconded Judge from other ordinary courts in South Korea.
-These Rapporteur Judges seconded from other parts of the South Korean government, such as ordinary Courts and Prosecutor's Office serve only one to two years at the Court yet expected to work as same as formally appointed Rapporteur Judges.
-Also, formally appointed Rapporteur Judges and ordinary lower court Judges have same level of salary table and length of term, as ordinary lower court Judges also serve ten-year renewable terms inside hierarchy of ordinary courts under article 105(2) of the Constitution.
-The difference between Rapporteur Judges and ordinary lower court Judges are age of retirement; Rapporteur Judges retire at age of 60, while ordinary lower court Judges retire at age of 65 under article 45(4) of Court Organization Act.
+This dual status can be also found when lower ordinary court judges are seconded to the Constitutional Court as rapporteur judges under article 19(10) of the act.
+For example, Yoo Nam-seok, the seventh president of the Constitutional Court of Korea, served as rapporteur judge for several times before being appointed president, as seconded judge from other ordinary courts in South Korea.
+These rapporteur judges seconded from other parts of the South Korean government, such as ordinary courts and the Prosecutor's Office, serve only one to two years at the court yet are expected to work the same as formally appointed rapporteur judges.
+Also, formally appointed rapporteur judges and ordinary lower court judges have the same salary-table level and term length, as ordinary lower court judges also serve ten-year renewable terms inside the hierarchy of ordinary courts under article 105(2) of the Constitution.
+The difference between rapporteur judges and ordinary lower court judges is the age of retirement; rapporteur judges retire at age of 60, while ordinary lower court judges retire at age of 65 under article 45(4) of Court Organization Act.

 Turkey

 Overview

-In Turkey, Rapporteur-Judge (Raportörler) or simply 'Rapporteur' is an official supporting case works in the highest courts of Turkeys, including Constitutional Court of Turkey, Court of Cassation and Council of State.
-Some of Rapporteur-Judges are also assigned in Ministry of Justice.
+In Turkey, a rapporteur-judge (raportörler) or simply 'rapporteur' is an official supporting case works in the highest courts of Turkey, including the Constitutional Court of Turkey, Court of Cassation and Council of State.
+Some rapporteur-judges are also assigned to the Ministry of Justice.

 Appointment

-Turkish Rapporteur Judges in the Constitutional Court are appointed directly by the President of the Court, without any necessary consent from third-party under article 24 and 25 of 'Code on Establishment and Rules of Procedures of the Constitutional Court'.
-Some of newly appointed Rapporteur Judges in the Court without enough career record before appointment are called as 'Assistant Rapporteurs' under article 27 of the Code.
-The number of Rapporteur Judges in the Court is currently around 80, while number of Assistant Rapporteurs is 20.
+Turkish rapporteur judges in the Constitutional Court are appointed directly by the president of the court without needing any consent from a third-party under articles 24 and 25 of the Code on Establishment and Rules of Procedures of the Constitutional Court.
+Some newly appointed rapporteur judges in the court without enough career record before appointment are called assistant rapporteurs under article 27 of the Code.
+The number of rapporteur judges in the court is currently around 80, while the number of assistant rapporteurs is 20.